kovidgoyal/kitty/docs/kittens/hints.rst

 terminal, very useful for picking files from the output of a ``git`` or ``ls`` command and adding them to the command line for the next command.

+You can also press :sc:`goto_file_line` to select anything that looks like a path or filename followed by a colon and a line number and open the file in vim at the specified line number.
+The patterns and editor to be used can be modified using options passed to the kitten.

 The hints kitten is very powerful to see more detailed help on its various options and modes of operation, see below.
 You can use these options to create mappings in :file:`kitty.conf` to select various different text